We’re investing in our borough’s transport networks and town centres for better access to jobs, education, health and

 The upgrade included the replacement of existing benches, additional seating, recycling bins, installation of planters, trees and flowers, cycle parking facilities and lowering of the walled area.

 The improvements have been developed to compliment major town centre events including the Wigan 10k, Wigan Pride and the continental markets.

 The new Market Place now provides an attractive meeting point, good seating area and aims to reduce reports of anti-social behaviour.
-It now creates a more usable and flexible space for performances and events including markets, fairs, music concerts and more.
+It now offers a more usable and flexible space for performances and events including markets, fairs, music concerts and more.

 Leigh town centre improvements

-Work to transform Leigh town centre into a more pleasant area for shoppers, visitors and traders has been completed.
+Work to transform Leigh town centre into a more pleasant area for shoppers, visitors and traders was completed in 2018.

 High quality block paving, new modern seating, LED lighting and tree planters have created a much more attractive space for shoppers, visitors and businesses.